Can repeating and non-repeating FRBs be drawn from the same population?: Conclusions

 {\bf ACKNOWLEDGEMENTS}

-We thank Zorawar Wadiasingh, Om Gupta and Rob Fender for helpful comments on the manuscript.
+We thank Zorawar Wadiasingh, Om Gupta, Rob Fender and the anonymous referee for helpful comments on the manuscript.
 The work was funded in part by an NSF grant AST-2009619 (PK), a NASA grant 80NSSC24K0770 (PK and PB), a grant (no. 2020747) from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel (PB) and by a grant (no. 1649/23) from the Israel Science Foundation (PB).